sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 * **C Inadequate** (Less than adequate work)
 * **F Unacceptable** (The performance and/or attendance of the student has failed course requirements.)

+*Concept*

+* Is the student able to articulate the core concepts and experience of their project?
+* How well formulated, well considered, and cogent is the student’s thesis concept?

+*Communication*

+* How well is the student able to express their ideas, both verbally and with other forms of communication including writing, drawing, mapping, modeling, pre-visualizing etc?

+*Presentation*

+* Is the student able to conceptualize, design and plan a suitable means of presenting their project through exhibition, demonstration, performance and/or lecture?

+*Critical Thinking*

+* To what degree has the student demonstrated critical thinking skills over the course of the semester?
+* Is the student reflecting on and questioning form, methodology, materials, utility, ergonomics, aesthetics, style, culture, experience, research, and process?

+*Creative Process*

+* Is the student incorporating proper use of problem identification, ideation, analysis, research, writing, budget/costs, feasibility, testing and iteration?
+* Is the student advancing their project through research, prototyping and writing?

+*Contextualization*

+* Is the student able to connect their work and ideas to historical and contemporary precedents, and to situate their work within a domain practice?

+*Evaluation*

+* Can the student evaluate their projects’ successes and failures?

+*Integration and Appropriate Use of Technology*

+* Is the student making good choices about the form and type of technology they are using to give form to their design concepts?
+* Is the student able to integrate technology into the conceptualization of their projects?

+*Production and Time Management*

+* Is the student able to scale their project to the appropriate time frame and technical/design resources at their disposal?

 ### TECHNOLOGY USE IN THE CLASSROOM